-Experiments 3 and 4 were analogous to Experiments 1 and 2, except that the prominent position was nouns (vs. verbs) rather than heads (vs. non-heads).
-(The difference between the a and b versions had to do with the lexical category of Word 2, as explained shortly.)
-Phonologically, the source words were chosen to be blendable in two ways: In Experiment 3, each source-word pair had two possible switch points, e.g., brood + ridicule could be blended as broodicule, switching at the [d] and preserving more of brood, or as bridicule, switching at the [r] and preserving more of ridicule.
-In Experiment 4, the switch point followed the stress of Word 1 but preceded the stress of Word 2, forcing a choice as to which stress to preserve; e.g., wátch + chóose could be blended as wátchoose, preserving only Word 1's stress, or as watchóose, preserving only Word 2's stress.
+5.2.
+EXPERIMENTS 3A,B AND 4A,B: PHONOLOGICAL PRIVILEGE FOR NOUNS.
+Experiments 3 and 4 were analogous to Experiments 1 and 2, except that the prominent position was nouns (vs. verbs) rather than heads (vs. nonheads).
+(The difference between the a and b versions had to do with the lexical category of Word 2, as will be explained shortly.)
+In Experiments 1 and 2, the ambiguity was structural rather than lexical: The same two source words could be parsed as either a subordinating or a coordinating structure.
+In Experiments 3 and 4, the reverse was true: The structure was always subordinating, but Word 1 could be interpreted as either a noun or a verb.

+Phonologically, the source words were chosen to be blendable in two ways: In Experiment 3, each source-word pair had two possible switch points, for example, brood + ridicule could be blended as broodicule, switching at the [d] and preserving more of brood, or as bridicule, switching at the [r] and preserving more of ridicule.
+In Experiment 4, the switch point followed the stress of Word 1 but preceded the stress of Word 2, forcing a choice as to which stress to preserve; for example, wátch + chóose could be blended as wátchoose, preserving only Word 1's stress, or as watchóose, preserving only Word 2's stress.

 Morphosyntactically, Word 1 was ambiguous between a noun and a homophonous verb.
 In order to maximize the distinction between the noun and verb definitions, we chose homophones whose nominal and verbal meanings were as unrelated to each other as possible.
-For example, watch was acceptable, because the meanings of "look at" and "chronometer" are distinct, but bike was not, because the verb bike and noun bike are transparently related.
+For example, watch was acceptable, because the meanings of 'look at' and 'chronometer' are distinct, but bike was not, because the verb bike and noun bike are transparently related.
 This criterion sharply restricted the set of usable Word 1s, such that we had to use shorter Word 1s than in Experiments 1 and 2.
-In particular, Word 1 in the stress experiments (Experiments 4a and 4b) was a monosyllable, rather than an iamb as in Experiment 2.
+In particular, Word 1 in the stress experiments (Experiments 4a and 4b) was a monosyllable, rather than a trochee as in Experiment 2.

-In Experiments 3a and 4a, Word 2 was a verb, and the lexical ambiguity in Word 1 meant that the blend was ambiguous between a subordinating verb-verb structure and a subordinating nounverb structure (e.g., brood + ridicule makes the verbs broodicule and bridicule).
-In Experiments 3b and 4b, Word 2 was a noun, and the blend was ambiguous between a subordinating verb-noun structure and a subordinating noun-noun structure (e.g., fling + language makes the nouns flinguage and flanguage).
+In Experiments 3a and 4a, Word 2 was a verb, and the lexical ambiguity in Word 1 meant that the blend was ambiguous between a subordinating verb-verb structure and a subordinating nounverb structure (e.g. brood + ridicule makes the verbs broodicule and bridicule).
+In Experiments 3b and 4b, Word 2 was a noun, and the blend was ambiguous between a subordinating verb-noun structure and a subordinating noun-noun structure (e.g. fling + language makes the nouns flinguage and flanguage).
+Since the structure was in either case subordinating, the head-faithfulness effects found in Experiments 1 and 2 would not have biased the outcome; any bias towards preserving material in Word 2 would have affected both candidate responses equally.

 For Experiments 3 and 4, right-headed nominal and verbal definitions were created for each source word pair.
 The definitions were written so that the unambiguous part, corresponding to Word 2, was always stated first, with the subordinate ambiguously verbal or nominal part, corresponding to Word 1, stated second.
 As in Experiments 1 and 2, the paired definitions were written so that their lengths were as similar as possible.
 If one definition explicitly used a source word then its counterpart did as well.
-The blends and definitions used in Experiments 3a and 3b are shown in Tables (16) and (17).
-Those used in Experiments 4a and 4b are shown in Tables (18) and (19).
+The blends and definitions used in Experiments 3a and 3b are shown in 11 and 12.
+Those used in Experiments 4a and 4b are shown in 13 and 14.